cynthiatreger/er-resiliency/README.md

 ## 2.2.
 ExpressRoute Direct model

-[ExpressRoute Direct](https://learn.microsoft.com/en-us/azure/expressroute/expressroute-erdirect-about) is a dedicated physical connection to the Microsoft backbone, established between a pair of MSEEs and customer routers, without any intermediate connecitivity provider.
-The customer is allocated an entire MSEE port (10Gbps and 100Gbps) allowing the creation of multiple circuits on it.
+[ExpressRoute Direct](https://learn.microsoft.com/en-us/azure/expressroute/expressroute-erdirect-about) is a dedicated physical connection to the Microsoft backbone, established between a pair of MSEEs and customer routers, without any intermediate connectivity provider.
+The customer is allocated an entire MSEE port (10 Gbps or 100 Gbps) allowing the creation of multiple circuits on it.

 ![](images/erd.png)